Archery Nocks for Thin Shafts - or any shaft.

 The feel of these while being nocked is far preferred to simpler splits or simple cut grooves.

-The string, MUST, sit center to the whole shaft.
-You must make sure that power is applied directly over the whole shaft or you will never find consistant accuracy.
+The string MUST sit center to the whole shaft.
+You must make sure that power is applied directly over the whole shaft, or you will never find consistent accuracy.

 The nocks on the left and right are too deep.
 The nock in the center is just a little too shallow.